-Oshawa Power reported no fatalities or other serious incidents due to contact with its infrastructure in 2022, thereby achieving a top score of 0.000 for the Serious Electrical Incident Index per 100 km of line.
+Oshawa Power reported no fatalities or other serious incidents due to contact with its infrastructure in 2023, thereby achieving a top score of 0.000 for the Serious Electrical Incident Index per 1000 km of line.

 Oshawa Power takes public safety in the vicinity of its distribution equipment very seriously, and regularly carries out activities to take prompt corrective action where potential public safety issues are identified.
-Some of Oshawa Power's notable Health and Safety achievements are as follows:
+Some of Oshawa Power's notable Health and

+Safety achievements are as follows:

-- Oshawa Power achieved the Infrastructure Health & Safety Association's Certificate of RecognitionTM ("COR") for the sixth consecutive year.
-The utility scored 90% in an external audit by the IHSA under the highest safety standard in the province.
-In 2022, an internal audit was conducted and passed maintaining our COR status. - In 2022, Oshawa Power focused on educating staff on Safety legislation and monitoring Occupational Health and Safety compliance. - In 2022, Oshawa Power achieved the milestone of 1 million hours worked without a lost-time injury. - Oshawa Power is a member in good standing with the Association of Electrical Utility Professionals (AEUSP).
+- Oshawa Power achieved the Infrastructure Health & Safety Association's Certificate of RecognitionTM ("COR") for the seventh consecutive year.
+In 2023, an internal audit was conducted and passed maintaining our COR status. - In 2023, Oshawa Power continued to educate staff on the requirements around reporting serious electrical incidents. - In 2023, Oshawa Power nearly achieved the milestone of 1.25 million hours worked without a lost-time injury. - Oshawa Power is a member in good standing with the Association of Electrical Utility Professionals (AEUSP).

-Oshawa Power promotes public safety messages through bill inserts, our website and social media in order to ensure our customers stay informed and stay safe.
+Oshawa Power promotes public safety messages through the use of bill inserts, our website and social media in order to ensure our customers stay informed and stay safe.
+Additionally, Oshawa Power was a principle sponsor at "Touch a Truck", an event in Oshawa where we further promote public safety.